Removing a Child from the Home of Prospective Adoptive Parent(s)

 3. Notify the assigned Adoption CSW of the removal as soon as possible.

-• Within two (2) court days after the removal of the child, DCFS will notify the court, the caregiver(s) who are, or who may qualify as, a prospective adoptive parent, the child’s attorney, and the child if he/she is ten (10) years of age or older.
+• Within two (2) court days after the removal of the child, DCFS will notify the court, the caregiver(s) who are, or who may qualify as, a prospective adoptive parent, the child’s attorney, and the child if they are ten (10) years of age or older.

 4. If the caregiver has not been designated as a prospective adoptive parent by the court, provide a blank JV-321 Request for Prospective Adoptive Parent Designation, Notice, and Order (and, if applicable, a JV-322, Confidential Information-Prospective Adoptive Parent) to the caregiver along with the JV-324 Notice of Emergency Removal, and a blank JV-325 Objection to Removal.